AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

 description: Set up a local development environment for [!DNL Adobe Experience Manager Forms] as a [!DNL Cloud Service]
 ---

-# Set up a local development environment and initial project template {#overview}
+# Set up a local development environment and initial development project {#overview}

 When you set up and configure an [!DNL  Adobe Experience Manager Forms] as a [!DNL  Cloud Service] environment, you set up development, staging, and production environments on cloud.
 In addition, you can also set up and configure a local development environment.